 4. Dismissal from School:

-Car Riders will be dismissed at 3:22 pm from their homerooms.
-Students are to wear masks and report to the outside waiting area under the awning.
+Walkers will be dismissed at 3:21.
+1st Bell Bus Riders will dismissed at 3:22 and Car Riders will be dismissed at 3:23 pm from their homerooms.
+Students are asked to please wear masks and report to their designated locations outside for car pick up and bus loading.
 Parents will form two lanes of traffic for student pick up.
 Faculty/admin will direct the process for students entering cars and directing the flow of cars.
+Cars are to enter the pick up lanes from behind the baseball field and follow the lanes.
 Students are to social distance as they stand quietly and watch for their car.
-Car rider pick up line begins at 3:20 pm and is usually over by 4:00 pm.
+Car rider pick up line begins at 3:23 pm and is usually over by 4:00 pm.
 Parents need to pick up their child by 4:00 pm.

 Students are to remain in their homeroom until their bus is called on the intercom.
 Students will not be reporting to the cafeteria.
 Team/Grade level teachers will work out a plan for supervising the 2nd round of bus riders.
 All students riding a bus will need to wear their face masks.

 A “To-Go” breakfast will be made available to every student upon entering the building every morning.
 Students will have the opportunity to eat their breakfast in their designated location each morning.
 This location depends upon their grade level and the time they arrive at school .
 (See Arrival above) Students will not have to punch a keypad to enter their meal number, but will need to know their 4 digit number verbally to obtain a meal.